“Modern exact clairvoyance,

 "This is an exciting new opportunity for inspired educators at this new Whitianga Kindergarten.
 We are seeking experienced, fully qualified Early Childhood educators who wish to work & live in an idyllic location.

-When the official bodies representing Waldorf education use words like "inspired," they presumably know precisely what they mean.
+When the official bodies representing Waldorf education use words like "inspired" (an "opportunity for inspired educators"), they presumably know precisely what they mean.
 In Anthroposophical belief, inspiration is a form of clairvoyance, and Waldorf teachers are expected to cultivate it.
 Rudolf Steiner taught that most human beings today lack clairvoyance, but Waldorf teachers should attain it.
-No other preparation is sufficient, he said: "[P]hilosophy does not suffice, only pedagogical principles and methods do: exact clairvoyance." [i]
+No other preparation is sufficient, he said:

 Did the Federation of Rudolf Steiner Schools in New Zealand have any of this in mind when specifying that they want "inspired" teachers?
 Perhaps not.
 But this is what the word actually means in the Steiner/Waldorf universe.
 I thought you might like to know.